Dutch language

-In Europe, most of the population of the Netherlands (where it is the only official language spoken countrywide) and about 60% of the population of Belgium (as one of three official languages) speak Dutch.
-Outside the Low Countries, Dutch is the native language of the majority of the population of the South American country of Suriname, a former Dutch colony, where it also holds an official status, as it does in the Caribbean island countries of Aruba, Curaçao and Sint Maarten, which are constituent countries of the Kingdom of the Netherlands.
-Up to half a million native speakers reside in the United States, Canada and Australia combined, and historical linguistic minorities on the verge of extinction remain in parts of France, Germany and Indonesia.
+In South America, Dutch is the native language of the majority of the population of Suriname, and spoken as a second or third language in the multilingual Caribbean island countries of Aruba, Curaçao and Sint Maarten.
+All these countries have recognised Dutch as one of their official languages, and are involved in one way or another in the Dutch Language Union.
+The Dutch Caribbean municipalities (St. Eustatius, Saba and Bonaire) have Dutch as one of the official languages.
+In Asia, Dutch was used in the Dutch East Indies (now mostly Indonesia) by a limited educated elite of around 2% of the total population, including over 1 million indigenous Indonesians, until it was banned in 1957, but the ban was lifted afterwards.
+About a fifth of the Indonesian language can be traced to Dutch, including many loan words.
+Indonesia's Civil Code has not been officially translated, and the original Dutch language version dating from colonial times remains the authoritative version.
+Up to half a million native speakers reside in the United States, Canada and Australia combined, and historical linguistic minorities on the verge of extinction remain in parts of France and Germany.

-Dutch is one of the closest relatives of both German and English and is colloquially said to be "roughly in between" them.
+Dutch is one of the closest relatives of both German and English, and is colloquially said to be "roughly in between" them.
 Dutch, like English, has not undergone the High German consonant shift, does not use Germanic umlaut as a grammatical marker, has largely abandoned the use of the subjunctive, and has levelled much of its morphology, including most of its case system.
-Features shared with German include the survival of two to three grammatical genders—albeit with few grammatical consequences—as well as the use of modal particles, final-obstruent devoicing, and a similar word order.
-Dutch vocabulary is mostly Germanic; it incorporates slightly more Romance loans than German but far fewer than English.
+Features shared with German, however, include the survival of two to three grammatical genders – albeit with few grammatical consequences – as well as the use of modal particles, final-obstruent devoicing, and (similar) word order.
+Dutch vocabulary is mostly Germanic; it incorporates slightly more Romance loans than German, but far fewer than English.